newsdev/ai2html/index.md

 #### Layers palette

 - **Layer names**
   - The name of the layer that is the direct parent of a text block is added as a class to the div that corresponds to that text block.
 This allows you to write custom css that targets all text blocks in a layer.
-Class names have `ai2html-` appended to the front of the name.
+Class names have `g-` appended to the front of the name.

 - **Object names**
   - Another way of targeting a text block is to give that text object a name in the Layers palette.
 If you give the text object a name, it will be added as an `id` to the `div` that corresponds to that text block.
-Note that `ai2html-` is not appended to the beginning of the `id`, so take care that you begin the `id` with letters and not numbers.
+Note that `g-` is not appended to the beginning of the `id`, so take care that you begin the `id` with letters and not numbers.

 #### Artboards palette

 - **Artboard names**
   - Artboard names become part of the `id` of the `div` corresponding to that artboard.
-It is not necessary to rename the artboards from the Illustrator defaults.
+It is not necessary to rename the artboards from the Illustrator defaults, though take care not to begin the name with a numeral since html id’s are not recognized if they begin with a number.

 - **Specifying artboards to ignore**
   - Add a dash, ie. `-`, as the first character of an artboard name to tell the script that you don’t want it to be included in the output.